Regularizations for shock and rarefaction waves in the perturbed solitons of the KP equation: The initial value problems with a half line-soliton initial data

 Integrating this equation for fixed $T$, we have

 where $X_a(T)$ is the edge of the half-soliton at $Y=Y_a(T)$, i.e., from \eqref{Trajectory},

 Then from Proposition \ref{p2}, we obtain

 Note here that there is no trajectory in the region $Y<Y_b$, since the amplitude of the soliton is zero in this region (i.e., $\kappa_2=\kappa_1^0$).
-Thus the peak trajectory forms a parabola in the region $Y_a<Y<Y_b$, and we note that the latus rectum increases in time (i.e., the opening is getting wider in time), and the position of the parabola depends only on $\kappa_1^0$.
-We call this parabolic part of a ``quasi''-soliton \emph{parabolic}-soliton, and describe it as \emph{parabolic $[1]$-soliton} or simply \emph{$[1]$-soliton}.
+Thus, the peak trajectory forms a parabola in the region $Y_a<Y<Y_b$, and we note that the latus rectum increases in time (i.e., the opening is getting wider in time), and the position of the parabola depends only on $\kappa_1^0$.
+We call this parabolic part of a ``quasi''-soliton \emph{parabolic}-soliton, and describe it as \emph{parabolic $[1]$-soliton} or simply \emph{$[1]$-soliton} {emphasizing that it depends only on one parameter $\kappa_{1}^{0}$}.
 In the table below, we show the soliton structure, which consists of line-solitons and parabolic-soliton.

-As we will show that in general the solution $u(x,y,t)$ consists of segments of line-solitons and parabolic-solitons.
+As we will show, in general the solution $u(x,y,t)$ consists of segments of line-solitons and parabolic-solitons.
 Figure \ref{fig14} shows the results of a numerical simulation of the KP equation, which are in good agreement with the results of \eqref{13}.

 In a similar way, we can solve the initial value problem with a half-line initial soliton for $y<0$, i.e., the initial data is given by $u(x,y,0)=u_0(x,y)H(-y)$ with $u_0$ in \eqref{u0}.
 The initial $\kappa$-parameters are given by